Deepeshgodhwani/QR-Code-Generator-and-Scanner/README.md

 ## Getting Started

-This project was built using React v 17.0.2, Tailwind CSS and Rest API.
+This project was built using, Tailwind CSS, React, ChakraUI and Rest API.
 It is a web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites